MicrosoftDocs/query-docs/query-languages/dax/measure-statement-dax.md

 ## Remarks

 - Measure definitions for a query override model measures of the same name for the duration of the query.
-They will not effect the model measure.
+They will not affect the model measure.

 - The expression for a measure definition can be used with any other expression in the same query.